-Minor in Technical and Scientific Communication
+Minor in Rhetoric, Writing, and Professional Communication

 - A total of 15 hours of course work is required for the minor.

 - Students may transfer no more than 6 hours of courses toward the minor.